Ralph Haupter, President, Microsoft Asia and Corporate Vice President, Microsoft Corp.

 Also this year, in China, many more are likely to say ‘I love you’ to a girl named ‘Xiaoice’, and she is an Artificial Intelligence-powered chatbot.

 Thanks to AI, we are currently witnessing a paradigm shift in technology, moving from a world where we have to understand computers to one where they now understand us and our intent.
-And this is not only revolutionising how we live, work and play; it is upending our entire relationship with technology.
+And this is not only revolutionizing how we live, work and play; it is upending our entire relationship with technology.

-This disruption is brought about by the next big shift in computing, one that is fuelled by advances in AI and built around a behaviour that is the most natural of all to humans — conversations.
+This disruption is brought about by the next big shift in computing, one that is fueled by advances in AI and built around a behavior that is the most natural of all to humans — conversations.
 Conversational AI, such as chatbots, heralds a new era where digital experiences can now mirror the way people interact with fellow humans.
 And there is much to love about this new development.

 First Love – Microsoft’s AI Journey

 For Microsoft, our vision of enabling computers that can see, hear, talk and understand us really began 25 years ago when our founder Bill Gates created Microsoft Research.
 And on that journey, we have recently passed some significant milestones that, only a few years ago, would have seemed impossible to imagine.